 - holds an operational role within the Department of Health as a system manager.
 This includes a number of direct responsibilities for nursing and midwifery practice and other professional areas for government services.

-The CNMO is supported by the Office of the Chief Nursing and Midwifery Officer (OCNMO).
+The CNMO is supported by Nursing and Midwifery Services (NMS).

 The office works at an operational level with industry stakeholders to improve service delivery across the areas of: